Andy Jameson: Personal life

 Jameson was educated at Chesterfield High School and presented prizes at the school's prize giving ceremony in December 1988.

 Jameson retired from competitive swimming in 1989.
-He commentates on swimming for the BBC with fellow Olympian Adrian Moorhouse.
+He provides commentary on swimming for the BBC with fellow Olympian Adrian Moorhouse.
 His older sister Helen was also a competitive swimmer, and represented Britain at the 1980 Olympic Games in Moscow and won a silver medal in the 4×100-metre medley relay.
 His younger sister Jo was a swimmer then became a primary teacher.

 He now lives in London with his wife Peggy Jameson, with whom he has two children, Maisie (1998) and Oscar (2000).